 I am excited to share with you not only the typical kitchen utensils in Spanish but also some interesting cooking tools that indigenous communities of Latin America have used for centuries.
 It reminds me that many of the utensils in modern kitchens have a rich indigenous history and origins.
-Actually, some of them were the basis of creating new and more technologically advanced cooking tools.
+Actually, some of them were the basis for creating new and more technologically advanced cooking tools.

 If you have arrived at this blog from any other of my food-related entries, it would likely be that you are inclined to learn Spanish vocabulary about food and cooking.
 These articles will help you understand all those words while feeling closer to different Hispanic cultures.

 Be careful of a common mistake that even native speakers make when spelling this word ‘utensilios’ often gets written as ‘utensillos.’
 It is because it sounds as if you are pronouncing that way.
 People love to write words as they pronounce them.

 You will grasp this Spanish word pretty quickly, as it is in fact quite similar to the English term.

 De (Of): A Spanish preposition used to connect ideas in the sentence.
 Some of its functions are to express separation, extraction, possession, origin, matter, differences, quality, and more.

 Cocina (Kitchen): It comes from the Latin’ coquīna,’ which means place where food is cooked.
 ‘La cocina’ would be translated as ‘the kitchen.’